sierrareschke/Portfolio/README.md

 # Portfolio
 Welcome to my portfolio!
-Please see the included links below to access the individual repositories for projects I have completed.
+Please see the included links below to access the individual repositories for projects I have completed or am currently working on.

 ## Projects
 - [Collaborative Trip Planner](https://github.com/sierrareschke/Collaborative-Trip-Planner): Collaborative Trip Planner as a service.